 Beyond race weekend

-- Packet paper recycling – Printed confirmation tickets will be recycled at the Expo and remaining Participant Packet envelopes will be recycled post-event.
+- Packet paper recycling – Printed confirmation tickets will be recycled at the Packet Pick-up and remaining Participant Packet envelopes will be recycled post-event.

 - 100% Paperless online registration – All Shamrock Shuffle participants and over 3,000 volunteers will register online, eliminating the use of paper registration forms.

 - Event information – All information for Bank of America Shamrock Shuffle participants, volunteers and media is available digitally.
 These pieces include the participant guide, confirmation e-mails, results, e-newsletters, media guide, event updates and more.

 - Bib recycling – Unused Tyvek bibs will be pulled out of packets and recycled separately.